iKarTehFox/web-clock/README.md

  Try out my [personal config](/src/assets/onlinewebclock-preset.json)!
 ### URL Parameters
+For deployment purposes, you can pass URL parameters to the page to customize the settings on startup.
 In the URL bar, you can pass the following parameters:
  - **debug=true**: Enables debug logging after the page has loaded
  - **darkMode=true**: Sets the theme to Dark